Learn how to offer more membership programs, navigate fewer cash flow valleys and increase overall revenue in FECs.

 No. 5: Automatic renewals save you time (and effort).

-With memberships that automatically bill and renew, you won’t need to spend as much administrative time trying to sell another product or following up on payments, letting you to focus your attention on new ideas and improving your existing offerings without worrying about keeping your current level of program participation.
+With membership programs that automatically bill and renew, you won’t need to spend as much administrative time trying to sell another product or following up on payments, letting you to focus your attention on new ideas and improving your existing offerings without worrying about keeping your current level of program participation.

-There are many ways recurring billing can help your business run more smoothly and offer more flexibility for guests, so you can meet them on the same side of the table and allow them to participate in more programs than ever – all while making accounting easier and boosting revenue.
+There are many ways recurring billing can help your FEC run more smoothly and offer more flexibility for guests, so you can meet them on the same side of the table and allow them to participate in more membership programs than ever – all while making accounting easier and boosting revenue.